04 Oct Decorex Trends and Inspiration

 Piping and border details can use be in a colour that ties in exactly with your room scheme.

 I do hope you agree that there are some exciting developments around.
 There’s so much more in the world of interiors too.
-I realise that the choice and options can be bewildering but then that’s why there are people like us, at Latham Interiors, to guide you through and help you get the best out of any Georgian refurbishment.
+I realise that the choice and options can be bewildering but then that’s why there are people like us at Etons of Bath, to guide you through and help you get the best out of any Georgian interior design scheme or refurbishment.